Frequently Asked Questions

 How can I arrange a visit to UW Hospital and Clinics?

 Visitation is limited to the areas of conference rooms and food systems in order to maintain patient privacy.
 View posted webinars as they are made available.
-If you have questions yet unanswered, please contact Abigail Fischer via email at email@example.com or by phone at (608) 263-8230.
+If you have questions yet unanswered, please email firstname.lastname@example.org or call (608) 263-8237.

 Is there anything I can do to earn extra money during the internship?